How do I make a complaint about my health provider?

 The Commissioner may refer you to the advocacy service or to formal mediation if they think the issue can be resolved this way.
 Otherwise they will produce a report containing their recommendations; it is reviewed by both parties before a final version is sent out.

 In general you wouldn’t expect any financial compensation as a result of your complaint.
-More information about the complaints process is on this HDC brochure.
+More information about the complaints process is on the Health and Disability Commissioner website.